How to Clicker Train Your Dog

 What You'll Need

-You'll need two things to get this show on the road:
+You'll need three things to get this show on the road:

-- A clicker such as the EcoCity Dog Training Clicker
+- Something that gives a loud and consistent click sound such as this EcoCity Dog Training Clicker

-- A guidebook such as Clicking with Your Dog: Step-by-Step in Pictures by Peggy Tillman
+- A guidebook with lots of clicker training routines for different behaviors such as Clicking with Your Dog: Step-by-Step in Pictures by Peggy Tillman

-- Yummy treats like Stewart Liver Treats for the initial reward phase
+- A stash of yummy treats like Stewart Liver Treats for the initial reward phase

-Good luck and enjoy clicker training your Sheltie!
+Good luck and have loads of fun clicker training your Sheltie!